H-DNA/MPiSC/report/chapters/background/index.typ

 == MPSC queue <mpsc-queue>

-Having established the notion of irregular applications in @irregular-applications, we can dicuss about our design goal, distributed MPSC queue, which is an irregular application itself, in this section.
-The design criteria will be detailed later, in @correctness-condition and @progress-guarantee.
+With irregular applications defined in @irregular-applications, the focus can now turn to the primary design goal of this thesis: MPSC queues.

 Multi-producer, single-consumer (MPSC) queue is a specialized concurrent first-in first-out (FIFO) data structure.
 A FIFO is a container data structure where items can be inserted into or taken out of, with the constraint that the items that are inserted earlier are taken out earlier.
 Hence, it is also known as the queue data structure.
 The process that performs item insertion into the FIFO is called the producer and the process that performs item deletion (and retrieval) is called the consumer.